 Turkish reprisals kill 16 Syria troops: monitor

-There was no immediate confirmation from Damascus of the reported deaths or any comment on the flare-up with Ankara that prompted NATO to call an urgent meeting of its ruling council for later Friday.
-(AFP) RS RS
+Also on Friday in Idlib, four members of a single family, two of them children, were killed in air strikes, the Britain-based monitoring group said There was no immediate confirmation from Damascus of the 16 deaths or any comment on the flare-up with Ankara that prompted NATO to call an urgent meeting of its ruling council for later Friday.

+"Sixteen regime fighters were killed in Turkish bombardment," Observatory chief Rami Abdel Rahman told AFP Turkey had said it retaliated "from the air and ground" for the deaths of 33 soldiers, Ankara's biggest single loss of personnel by far since it launched its intervention in Syria in 2016.

+The deadly strike comes after weeks of growing tension between Turkey and Russia -- the main foreign brokers in the Syrian conflict The latest casualties bring to 53 the number of Turkish soldiers killed in Syria this month alone.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)